 to the next tournament!
 The girl of his dreams got mad at him for being too

 drunk to perform, and he lost her to a slightly more sober graduate student.

 Ouch!
-He also won Cookeville eight-ball and Space Invaders
+He later won Cookeville eight-ball and Space Invaders

 tournaments.
 Poems from this period include "Infinity" (the second

 poem that made Burch feel like a "real" poet), "Death/Styx"

 and "These Hallowed Halls."
 The latter was written from his freshman dorm

 window, as he watched students returning from rush week fraternity parties.

 "Something" was the first poem Burch wrote that